 My copy of this book has worn edges and a torn cover, if that says anything about how many times I’ve read and re-read all the helpful information inside for my intense son.

-The book, Transforming the Difficult Child is a must-read for parents with intense children (and all children) as as way to help treat children labeled as difficult, or challenging, by giving you strategies to help them channel their energies in inspiring ways – always with love at the core.
+The book, Transforming the Difficult Child is a must-read for parents with intense children (and all children, shapes, forms and types) as as way to help treat children labeled as difficult, or challenging, including children with ADHD, by giving you strategies to help them channel their energies in inspiring ways – always with love and hugs at the core.

 You’ll have actionable ways to shift negative behavior, build upon your relationship and help your child thrive.